PhilipMay/stsb-multi-mt/README.md

 These are different multilingual translations and the English original of the [STSbenchmark dataset](https://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark).
 Translation has been done with [deepl.com](https://www.deepl.com/).

-- Available languages are: de, en, es, fr, it, nl, pl, pt, ru, zh
+- Available languages are: de, en, es, fr, it, ja, nl, pl, pt, ru, zh
 - Dataset splits are called: train, dev, test

 It can be used to train [sentence embeddings](https://github.com/UKPLab/sentence-transformers) like [T-Systems-onsite/cross-en-de-roberta-sentence-transformer](https://huggingface.co/T-Systems-onsite/cross-en-de-roberta-sentence-transformer).